 Even this story from last week showed me something.
 Making sure that the seasonal employees who work at Citi Field have some cash to survive the winter won't have any real effect on the ballclub itself, but it sure helps change the atmosphere of cheapness that surrounds the Mets.
 There's a real opportunity to get some smart baseball minds into the organization if Cohen carries this philosophy over into his management and scouting and development.

 Just today there's a report that the Cubs, owned by the billionaire Ricketts family, are laying off more than 100 employees.
-That's including some important people in scouting and development and on the business side.
-As the article points out, there's a degree of short-sightedness at work here, and a willingness on the part of some clubs to save some money now at the risk of losing some of what gave them a competitive advantage:
+That includes some important people in scouting and development and on the business side.
+As the article points out, there's a degree of short-sightedness at work here and a willingness on the part of some clubs to save some money now at the risk of losing some of what gave them a competitive advantage:

 This is how it works in baseball.
 Teams talk about creating an identity, doing things a certain way, using proprietary information, finding the hidden advantages.
 And then, when it’s convenient, say everyone else is doing it.
 That is the story of Corporate America in the middle of a pandemic and a global recession.
 The players viewed as assets through the game’s analytics movement already know this: In the end, everyone is a number on a spreadsheet.